bumsyalao/hamilton-eth/README.md

 This simple app was built with NodeJS with expressJS to create API server, Redis was used to cache persisted data.

 > I set Redis cache with a cacheKey containing url, contract addresses and page & limit for pagination and URL to distinguish between account/balance and nft/owner.
-Cached data has an expiry time of 1hour.

 ## Installation
 This App requires: